qutip/qutip/doc/introduction.rst

 - The generation and manipulation of quantum objects is now more efficient.

-- Quantum objects have basis transformation and matrix element calulations as built-in methods.
+- Quantum objects have basis transformation and matrix element calculations as built-in methods.

 - The quantum object eigensolver can use sparse solvers.